Some posts contain compensated links. Please read this disclaimer for more info.

 Situated just over two hours west of Tbilisi, Borjomi is another popular place for tourists who are traveling from the east to the west of Georgia.

-Matter of fact, Borjomi is known for its lavish tourist resorts and also its famed spring water.
+As a matter of fact, Borjomi is known for its lavish tourist resorts and also its famed spring water.
 The bottled version is much different than what it tastes like out of the spring.
 The original taste is warm and salty and has a smell of sulfur.

 However, when it goes through its processing, which Georgians say is natural, it’s said to be an excellent hangover remedy for when you wake up from your resort bender.